Skip to content

 Machine Learning

-Based on algorithms that recognize patterns and regularities in data sets and can develop solutions from them to generate knowledge from experience.
-Basis for AI-supported competence assessment.
+Based on algorithms that can recognize patterns and regularities in data sets and develop solutions from them in order to generate knowledge from experience.
+The basis for AI-supported competence capture.

 Mentoring

-An experienced person (mentor) passes on their knowledge to an inexperienced person (mentee) to promote them in their personal or professional development.
+An experienced person (mentor) passes on their knowledge to an inexperienced person (mentee) in order to support them in their personal or professional development.
 In contrast to coaching, the mentor does not take a neutral position.

 Micro Learning

-Short, modular learning units ("Learning Nuggets") that are used as needed in the work process.
+Short, modular learning units ("learning nuggets") that are used on a needs-oriented basis in the work process.

 N